Advertisement Close

 Be sure to pay attention to the four core criteria sections listed below.
 These are the most important items in the application!
 Photo: NIH/SBIR

-Each of the four categories is important, and be sure to present your credentials and achievements truthfully and honestly in which the details are fully explained.
-Dr. David also agrees with this assessment as she told us, “besides having reached a great achievement whether that be, academic or professional work, make sure to have done service for the community, especially with Arab Americans.”
-The other important thing to consider is that even “if you were not selected, that might be because others have expressed their achievements in a clearer and impacting way.”
+Each of the four categories is important, and be sure to present your credentials and achievements truthfully and honestly, with the details fully explained.
+Dr. David also agrees with this assessment, saying, “Besides having reached a great achievement, whether that be academic or professional work, make sure to have done service for the community, especially with Arab Americans.”
+The other important thing to consider is that even “if you were not selected, that might be because others have expressed their achievements in a clearer and more impactful way.”

 Each category of Academic/Professional Achievement, Civic Service, Extracurricular Activities, and Involvement in the Arab American community is 10 points.
-The judges assign points to each category based on the credentials and backgrounds (not including country of origin) provided within the application, so candidates should be very detailed, clear, and provide as much information in these sections.
+The judges assign points to each category based on the credentials and backgrounds (not including country of origin) provided within the application, so candidates should be very detailed and clear, and give as much information in these sections.

-5. What should applicants do if they have lacked the opportunity or have weakness in one or more of the four core tenets of the initiatives?
+5. What should applicants do if they have lacked the opportunity or have weaknesses in one or more of the four core tenets of the initiatives?

-We posed this question to Ghareeb to get her thoughts about what applicants should do if they have not gotten the chance to engage with any of these core tenets due to their life situations, as well as what should one do if they have weakness in one or more of the areas.
-She gave us amazing advice, and her take was that if applicants either lacked opportunity or experience in any of the areas, they should “discuss their strengths in the other areas and that individuals should put emphasis on things they care the most about.”
+We posed this question to Ghareeb to get her thoughts about what applicants should do if they have not gotten the chance to engage with any of these core tenets due to their life situations, as well as what they should do if they have weaknesses in one or more areas.
+She gave us fantastic advice, and her take was that if applicants either lacked opportunity or experience in any of the regions, they should “discuss their strengths in the other areas and that individuals should put emphasis on things they care the most about.”

 6. DON’T Submit your application after the deadline passes: